jmdavis/bemgr/usage.md

 `bemgr -e foo@2025-04-02_update bar` would clone `zroot/ROOT/foo@2025-04-02_update` and create `zroot/ROOT/bar`.

-The newly created boot environment has its [`canmount`](https://openzfs.github.io/openzfs-docs/man/master/7/zfsprops.7.html#canmount) property set to `noauto` and its [`mountpoint`](https://openzfs.github.io/openzfs-docs/man/master/7/zfsprops.7.html#mountpoint) property set to `/`.
+Regardless of what the newly created boot environment is a clone of, it has its [`canmount`](https://openzfs.github.io/openzfs-docs/man/master/7/zfsprops.7.html#canmount) property set to `noauto` and its [`mountpoint`](https://openzfs.github.io/openzfs-docs/man/master/7/zfsprops.7.html#mountpoint) property set to `/`.

+Note that the default boot environment remains unchanged. `bemgr activate` needs to be used to activate the new boot environment if that is desired.

 # bemgr create